p2pu/course-in-a-box/modules/week-2/_posts/2017-01-04-git-version-control.md

 - Version control also allows for a developer/writer to make changes that may or may not work.
 If they find that the change they made was inappropriate, or did not work, they can simply go back to a previous version.
 There is no need for directories full of “save as” files.
 - Version control makes collaboration and sharing easier.
 Then all associated parties can see all changes made by each other, and manage any conflicts that may occur within a file.

-<iframe src="https://player.vimeo.com/video/41027679" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+<div class="embed-responsive embed-responsive-16by9"><iframe class="embed-responsive-item" src="https://player.vimeo.com/video/41027679" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div>

 ## More about GIT